 “Because once you leave California, getting back is almost impossible in terms of housing,” he told The Epoch Times.

-It will be especially challenging if you’re trying to buy a house in California, he said, “unless you make a lot of money, or you kept money from the house you sold when you left and you have enough to buy something here.”
+It is especially challenging to buy a house in California, Kotkin said, “unless you make a lot of money, or you kept money from the house you sold when you left and you have enough to buy something here.”

 “You don’t go to Idaho for a career.
 You go to Texas, you go to Nevada, you go to Arizona.
-I don’t think those people are coming back in huge numbers,” Kotkin said.
+I don’t think those people are coming back in huge numbers,” he said.

 San Franciscan Returns

-“The snow was terrible and never saw the sun for weeks on end,” she wrote.
-Garcia also claimed her California plates got her car scratched, egged, and pelted with tomatoes.
+She wrote that the snow was terrible and she “never saw the sun for weeks on end.”
+Garcia also claimed that her California plates got her car scratched, egged, and pelted with tomatoes.

 In a follow-up letter to the editor in December 2023, Garcia said she was back in San Francisco and happy.
 She has a marketing job downtown, she said, adding that although downtown businesses were closing and leaving, and she was witnessing drug use in public, she preferred California to Idaho.